day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

     And using `re-frame-trace` will slow things
     down too, what with all that creating and analysing of trace.

-    So, run the production version of your app first before deciding you have a performance problem.
-Something that takes 100ms in dev might take 20ms in prod.
+    So, run the production version of your app first, before deciding you have a performance problem.
+Something what takes 100ms in dev might take 20ms in prod.

-    This Timing Tab is not really about absolute numbers so much as the relative time taken to do the different "parts" of an Epoch.
-Is one View ridiculously slow for some reason, compared to others?
+    The Timing Tab is not really about absolute numbers so much as the relative time taken to do the different "parts" of an Epoch.
+Is one View very slow for some reason, compared to others?
     And, even then, remember point 1 (above).

 ## Know Your Epoch Timeline

-You'll understand the contents of the Timings tab better if you understand how an event is processed over time within the browser.
+You'll understand the Timings tab better if you understand how an event is processed within the browser.
-The following infographic will help:
+This infographic might help:

 <img src="https://raw.githubusercontent.com/Day8/re-frame/master/images/epoch.png">

+## Other Tips

+You should probably have [React DevTools](https://github.com/facebook/react-devtools) installed because it is useful.
+But, it can also add drag and noise to timing results, so disable it when trying to get more accurate timing figures.

+Here is (React 16) advice on [debugging React performance with Chrome Devtools](https://building.calibreapp.com/debugging-react-performance-with-react-16-and-chrome-devtools-c90698a522ad)